 We aim to make our website accessible to everyone and are continually working to improve its ease-of-use and the range and quality of our web services and content.

-The site has been built using HTML5 and CSS (Cascading Style Sheets) and complies with W3C WAI Web Content Accessibility Guidelines 2.0, Level AA.
+The site has been built using HTML5 and CSS (Cascading Style Sheets) and we are working towards full compliance with W3C WAI Web Content Accessibility Guidelines 2.0, Level AA.